 The palace was bombed more than seven times during the Second World War because the Nazis believed destroying it would demoralize the nation.

 The palace features 777 lavish rooms and the most extensive private gardens in London.

 Its 19th-century Georgian style interior houses a large portion of the Royal Collection, which is an extraordinary set of artistic works.

-The interior of the palace can only be visited in summer when the queen moves to another residence.
+The interior of the palace can only be visited with the audioguide (audioguides) in summer when the queen moves to another residence.
 On such a visit, you can see the State Rooms, the Royal Mews, and the Queen's Gallery.

 The Changing of the Guards attracts thousands of visitors every year.
 Dressed in colossal fur hats, the guards perform a pompous ceremony in the central courtyard accompanied by a military band.

 Spanning over 140 hectares, Hyde is the largest park in central London.
 The grounds once belonged to the Abbey of Westminster until King Henry VIII seized them to use as his private hunting grounds.